hippopotamus-prime/qclip/README.md

 uses few system resources, and does not impact the registry.

 ## Free Software
-Interlopers is free software as described by the GNU General Public License (v3).
+QClip is free software as described by the GNU General Public License (v3).
 See LICENSE.md for details.

 ## Installation
-QClip requires no installation; simply place the executable in your favorite directory and run it.
+QClip is designed for portable use and requires no installation.
+Simply place the executable in your favorite directory and run it.
 The program will happily run from flash drives and the like.

+Note that QClip will write an .ini in the same directory as the executable, so it should be placed in a user-owned directory.

 ## Basic Usage
 When launched, QClip will place an icon in the system tray.
 Right-clicking